TheAnshul756/opentelemetry-python-contrib/instrumentation/opentelemetry-instrumentation-cherrypy/README.rst

 |pypi|

-.. |pypi| image:: todo
+.. |pypi| image:: TODO
-   :target: todo
+   :target: TODO

 This library builds on the OpenTelemetry WSGI middleware to track web requests in CherryPy applications.